geetikavasistha-01/Plume/README.md

 👉 **[Full write-up below](#the-problem)** for the complete story, architecture, and honest limitations.

 ---
-# 🛰️ ISRO AQI & HCHO — Satellite-Driven Air Quality Intelligence for India

-**Predicting tomorrow's air, and finding out why today's air is bad — using nothing but satellites.**

 > Ground air-quality monitors cover a few hundred points in India.
 Satellites cover every square kilometer, every day.
-This project turns that satellite data into next-day AQI forecasts and pinpoints the chemical fingerprints of biomass burning — no ground sensor required to get started, though we calibrate against them wherever we can.
+Plume turns that satellite data into next-day AQI forecasts and pinpoints the chemical fingerprints of biomass burning — no ground sensor required to get started, though we calibrate against them wherever we can.

 ---